 - Color control:

-A polarizing filter shouldn’t introduce any noticeable color cast to your final image.
-However it’s not necessarily a deal-breaker, as slight tints can be easily corrected.
+Cheaper polarizing filters can sometimes introduce a color cast to your photos, which obviously isn't ideal.
+However, it's not a total deal breaker, as slight tints can be easily corrected in post-processing.

 - A clearer picture: